 Water deeply and frequently after planting.
 Once established, rosemary may go longer without watering – perfect for water-conscious gardens – but it will thrive if watered, especially during hot, dry months.
 Mulch the soil well with an organic mulch such as sugarcane or pea straw to keep it cool and wet.

-Rosemary bushes are resilient, but sap-sucking pests like aphids and whitefly can cause problems.
-Powdery mildew is a fungal disease that can affect rosemary in humid conditions.
-Regularly trim stems and branches to promote light and air circulation to lessen the risk.
+Regularly trim stems and branches to promote light and air circulation and reduce risk.
 Remove and discard any leaves that are impacted.